 What is a good faith violation (GFV)?

 A GFV occurs when an investor buys a security using unsettled cash and sells the security before said cash is settled in a cash account.
-In the US, trades settle in T+2 days (two business days).
+In the US, trades settle in T+1 days (one business day).
 However, the investor receives the proceeds of the sale immediately after the sale, even before the trade settles.
 This cash is provided to you by the broker “in good faith,” so you can continue investing without waiting for the trade to settle.
 A good faith violation occurs if you buy new securities using this unsettled cash, then selling said securities before the initial cash settles.

 How does an investor commit a GFV?